johanpiquet/jopijs/_doc/basic/init_files.md

 }
 ```

 Each module can also have a `uiInit.ts` file.
-It is called each time the server renders a React page (corresponding to an `index.page.ts` file).
+It is called each time the server renders a React page (corresponding to an `page.tsx` file).
 It is also executed in the browser on each load.
 Therefore it runs multiple times on the server side, and only once on the browser side.

 **Example uiInit.tsx file**
 ```typescript